tommac08/docsv2/sources/api.md

-  committer              | object   | An object of information about the commiter lastAuthor             | object   | An object of information about the last author triggeredBy            | object   | An object of information about the triggerer requiresDedicatedHost  | boolean  | Set to true if this build has features that require a dedicated host builds                 | list     | A list of builds that are created by this build group createdDate            | string   | The date the repo was created updatedDate            | string   | The date of the last time the repo was updated
+  committer              | object   | An object of information about the commiter lastAuthor             | object   | An object of information about the last author triggeredBy            | object   | An object of information about the triggerer builds                 | list     | A list of builds that are created by this build group createdDate            | string   | The date the repo was created updatedDate            | string   | The date of the last time the repo was updated